 Painted plaster, 1929.
 Approximately 533x330x280 mm; 21x13x11 inches.
 Incised signature and date on the base.

 The owner's mother was gifted this work by Peter Pollack, the director of the Southside Community Art Center in 1940.
-While cleaning out their building's basement, she found this sculpture abandoned in the basement at 3831 S Michigan Avenue.
+While cleaning out their building's basement, she found this sculpture abandoned at 3831 S Michigan Avenue.
 Previously, the home was built in 1892 for George A. Seaverns, Jr. and his family.
-In the early 20th century, as wealthy white families moved away, the grand house was eventually converted into apartments in the now African-American neighborhood.
+In the early 20th century, as wealthy white families moved away, the grand house was eventually converted into apartments in the now African American neighborhood.

 We would like to thank art historian and Barthé expert Margaret Rose Vendryes for sharing her notes detailing the sculpture's exhibition history.
 Vendryes pp 39-46; Schulman p.
 84.